 At St. Charles-based Flesner Wentzel, our family lawyers handle everything from divorce and child custody disputes to termination of parental rights and adoption.

+The state of Missouri knows that father-child relationships are important.
 There is no presumption that children are better off with moms.
 In fact, after a divorce or break up, many fathers share custody 50-50 with their ex-spouses.
 Additionally, they may even become the primary caretakers of minor children.

 At Flesner Wentzel, we are here to help fathers protect their rights.
 We want to make sure they can have meaningful relationships with their children.
 We work to ensure that fathers can get the visitation and custody time that is so important in establishing a solid relationship.
 Throughout the divorce process, we are here to protect those important parenting rights.